techidaily/site-facebook/source/_posts/discovering-ray-bans-comeback-through-facebook-stories.md

 ## When Will the Ray-Ban Stories Come Out?

  The best bit is, if you're dying to wear a piece of the future, you can buy them right away.
-Just head over to the[Ray-Ban Stories store page](https://www.ray-ban.com/usa/electronics/RW4002%20UNISEX%20ray-ban%20stories%20%7C%20wayfarer-shiny%20black/8056597489478) and pick up a pair today.
+Just head over to the [Ray-Ban Stories store page](https://www.ray-ban.com/usa/electronics/RW4002%20UNISEX%20ray-ban%20stories%20%7C%20wayfarer-shiny%20black/8056597489478) and pick up a pair today.

 ## A New Chapter in the Story of Smart Glasses